nkostic/nkostic-website-2016/source/partials/about/_work_previous.html.md

 ### Freelance Web developer

 2008 – 2009
-Working independently for various companies and agencies.
+Working independently as a web developer.

 ---